cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 and [starch](../man_pages/starch.md) a lightweight package useful when the manager and workers run the same linux version.
-Mini tasks can be used to create environments not natively supported, as we will show later to construct environments for AppTainer (i.e., singularity containers).
+Mini tasks can be used to create environments not natively supported, as we will show later to construct environments for Apptainer (i.e., singularity containers).

 #### Poncho